XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/pages/faq.md

 keywords: ""
 ---

-## Xiaomi Firmware Updater FAQ
+## XM Firmware Updater FAQ

-* ```Q:``` What is Xiaomi Firmware Updater?
+* ```Q:``` What is XM Firmware Updater?
-* ```A:``` Xiaomi Firmware Updater is a community project, started in January 2018, aims to provide firmware packages for Xiaomi devices, in order to allow custom ROM users to update their devices’ firmware easily through custom recovery instead of having to flash full ROM every time they want to update.
+* ```A:``` XM Firmware Updater is a community project, started in January 2018, aims to provide firmware packages for XM devices, in order to allow custom ROM users to update their devices’ firmware easily through custom recovery instead of having to flash full ROM every time they want to update.

 * ```Q:``` What is Firmware?
 Is it a full ROM or OTA package?
 * ```A:``` Firmware is not a ROM nor OTA Package, it's a set of low-level drivers which helps the operating system do whatever it wants to do.
 It includes various things like Modem, Bluetooth, Bootloader, DSP and etc.